martin0258/university-research/presentation/oral.md

     - 4 weekly dramas (78 ratings) broadcast in TW

 #### Key difference between they and us
-We only use historical ratings as features, i.e., no external features at all.
+They focus on usefulness of external features, while we focus on usefulness of model (TWR) using only historical ratings as features.

 ### TV Ratings Prediction (3/3)
 - A weight-sharing gaussian process model using web-based information for audience rating prediction \newline (TAAI 2014, Huang et al.)